 In our third incentivized measure, we ask participants to indicate the appropriateness of a specified donation amount, to obtain an empirical proxy for the social norm of donating (Krupka and Weber, 2013).
-For each donation amount, we ask whether making that donation amount would be "very socially inappropriate," "somewhat socially inappropriate," "somewhat socially appropriate," "somewhat socially appropriate," "somewhat socially appropriate," "somewhat socially appropriate," or "very socially appropriate," Following Krupka and Weber (2013), we further explain that by socially appropriate, we mean that most Mturkers would consider the action to be consistent with moral or proper social behavior".
+For each donation amount, we ask whether making that donation amount would be "very socially inappropriate," "somewhat socially inappropriate," "somewhat socially appropriate," or "very socially appropriate."
+Following Krupka and Weber (2013), we further explain that by socially appropriate, we mean that most Mturkers would consider the action to be consistent with moral or proper social behavior".
 To ensure incentive compatibility, we randomly select an appropriateness rating; participants have the possibility of earning \$0.50 if their choice is the same as the most common appropriateness rating provided by other participants in that treatment.